macar-x/runaway-log/README.md

- # RunawayLog 🏃

-Track your desire to escape the daily grind.
-Every click represents a dream of breaking free.
+ # The Runaway Emulator - 《跑路模拟器》🏃

+A personal hobby project designed to provide an escape window from the boredom, irrationality, and hopelessness of daily work.

 ## What is this?

-A simple, privacy-focused web application that helps you track your desire to escape the daily grind.
-Click the button, see patterns in a calendar heatmap, and get motivational quotes.
-All data stays private in your browser's localStorage.
+The Runaway Emulator is a web application that allows you to vent and escape from the daily grind through interactive gameplay.
+Currently, it features a simple Run button that makes a character run while recording and displaying your activity.
+In the future, it will evolve into a fully-fledged game space with multiple buttons, story progression, random events, and support for multiple playthroughs.

-## Project Status
+## Project Nature

-⚠️ **Note**: This project is currently in its early stages of development.
-Changes may be frequent and documentation might not always be up-to-date.
-Please check the [GitHub Issues](https://github.com/macar-x/runaway-log/issues) and [Discussions](https://github.com/macar-x/runaway-log/discussions) for the latest updates.
+This project is developed during personal leisure time, assisted by multiple AI agents, especially for the code part.
+Currently, there are no manual code changes.

+## Core Vision

+Create a game-like experience where:
+- Players can find relief from work stress
+- The narrative progresses based on real-world time
+- Random events keep gameplay fresh
+- Multiple playthroughs are encouraged with data inheritance and difficulty adjustments
+- Cloud storage is the primary data model, with self-host and localStorage options available

-## Key Features
+## Current Features

-- One-click tracking with animations
+- One-click Run button with character animations
 - Statistics dashboard with streaks and trends
 - 90-day calendar heatmap with color themes
 - Dark mode support
 - Progressive Web App (PWA) with offline support
 - Export/Import data functionality
 - Print calendar feature

-- Multi-language support
+## Future Plans

+- Transform into a more game-like space with multiple interactive buttons
+- Implement main story progression tied to real-world time
-- Free and Pro modes available
+- Add random events and mini-games
+- Support multiple playthroughs (NG+, NG++) with data inheritance
+- Cloud storage with MariaDB (primary)
+- Self-host option for privacy-focused users
+- Local storage compatibility for offline use
+- Docker-based deployment as the primary mode

 ## Quick Start